-At the start of the project the main objective was to set up a Web-based system.
-The Web-based system was developed, tested and refined using existing data as well as including second phase data.
-However there is still some concern around who should administer such a system.
+At the start of the project the main objective was to set up a web-based system.
+The web-based system was developed, tested and refined using existing data as well as including second phase data.

+However, there is still some concern around who should administer such a system.
 In this respect it was decided that the system would be presented on a CD.

-As this project was specifically related to aiding the implementation of water use authorisations, it is proposed that the CMA/DWA Regional Office be the administrator for those users that have a water use authorisation or who have applied for a water use authorisation.
+As this project was specifically related to aiding the implementation of water use authorisations, it is proposed that the catchment management agency or DWS regional office be the administrator for those users that have a water use authorisation or who have applied for a water use authorisation.